-Of course, employees’ accounts are personal to them and should remain as such, so there’s no need to bombard staff with rigorous rules.
-You should make it clear to staff that need to comply with certain rules when using social media which prevent your company’s reputation from being put at risk.
+Of course, employees’ accounts are personal to them and should remain as such.
+There’s no need to bombard staff with rigorous rules.
+You should make it clear to staff that need to comply with certain rules when using social media.
+This prevents risking your company’s reputation.

 Protect your reputation

-It’s essential that your company has clear, well-communicated and enforced policies in place that unmistakably set out what’s acceptable behaviour and what isn’t.
+It’s essential that your company has clear, well-communicated and enforced policies in place.
+These must unmistakably set out what’s acceptable behaviour and what isn’t.

-Most online issues begin offline, so by ensuring that your staff are educated about social media and its potential pitfalls, you can minimise the risk that social media can pose to your company’s reputation.
+Most online issues begin offline, ensure that your staff have education on about social media and its potential pitfalls.
+This means you can minimise the risk that social media can pose to your company’s reputation.